Kaya

 User Flow

-To visualize how users would accomplish tasks from start to finish, I created user flows for each prioritized story.
+To visualize how users would accomplish tasks from start to finish, I created user flows for each story.
 These flows ensured that navigating through the app felt seamless and intuitive, reinforcing the theme of compatibility at every touchpoint.
 Users could easily move from discovering compatible profiles, initiating conversations, scheduling video calls, to verifying trust and making decisions — all without friction.

 Bringing the Solution to Life